avisek41/coordle-backend/TRIP_INVITE_FLOW.md

 ### Duplicate Trip Addition

-- If user is already in trip, marked as `alreadyInTrip: true`
+- If user is already in trip, returns an error
+- Error message: "User is already part of this trip"
 - No duplicate addition to trip

 ## Error Handling